GREYFOXRGR/project/Roadmap.md

 * Explore a l10n solution for translating strings.
 * Explore RTL support for all elements.
 * Prototype a set of layout elements that make structuring responsive applications more straightforward.

+It is important to note that these are not additions to the core Polymer library - the scope of the library itself will be unchanged.
+We'll enable these with new elements built with the library, that you only use if you'd like to.

 ### Tooling